Our lifestyles can be more unhealthy than we think.

 Not only does being active decrease our risk of many health conditions, it improves our mood and confidence, helps us sleep better and provides many social opportunities to meet new friends.

 Our whole website provides information, programmes and opportunities to become more physically active.
-Take a look around our website or use the Get Active Search Engine to find clubs, organisations and sessions near you, or contact your local Physical Activity & Sport Team within your District or Borough.
+Take a look around our website or use the Get Active Search Engine to find clubs, organisations and sessions near you, join a local friendly beginners RunTogether Group or contact your local Physical Activity & Sport Team within your District or Borough.

 From online interactive tools and self-assessments to the NHS Health Check – there are lots of ways you can check and assess your health.